 - “I love and accept myself for who I am.”
 (Acceptance)

 - Take one daily or weekly action.
-If you chose “peace”, perhaps you can begin meditating daily.
-Think of ways to incorporate virtue into your life by setting goals around that virtue.
-Then take specific daily, weekly, and/or monthly actions.
-And don’t forget to journal about it!
+If you choose “peace,” for example, perhaps you can begin a daily meditation practice.
+Set small, supportive goals that help integrate the virtue into your life.
+Then, take specific daily, weekly, and monthly actions.
+And don’t forget to journal about your progress along the way.

 I love this idea.
 For 2022, my virtue is “Creativity.”
 I retired in the Spring of 2021, and since then have been focusing on my artistic side.
 For this year, I’d like to continue to learn the nuances of watercolor painting and enhance my drawing skills.